ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 ## Multi-root editor

-Multi-root editor is an editor type that features multiple, separate editable areas.
-The main difference between using a multi-root editor and using multiple separate editors is the fact that in a multi-root editor all editable areas belong to the same editor instance share the same configuration, toolbar and the undo stack, and produce one document.
+The multi-root editor is an editor type that features multiple, separate editable areas.
+The main difference between using a multi-root editor and using multiple separate editors is the fact that in a multi-root editor, the editors are "connected."
+All editable areas of the same editor instance share the same configuration, toolbar, undo stack, and produce one document.

 {@img assets/img/editor-type-multi-root.png 800 Multi-root editor type.}